Audit

 Audit conducts audits that address the DoD's top priorities and management challenges; promote the efficiency, effectiveness, and accountability of DoD programs and operations; and detect and deter fraud, waste, and abuse.

-The objective of this audit was to determine whether the Army effectively managed the storage, maintenance, and accountability of Army Prepositioned Stock–4 (APS-4) in accordance with Federal and DoD requirements.
+The objective of this audit was to determine whether the Naval Facilities Engineering Systems Command (NAVFAC) Pacific and Pacific Air Forces performed administration and oversight of Guam base operations and support services contracts in accordance with Federal and DoD policies.

 • Office of Inspector General, United States Department of Defense, 4800 Mark Center Drive, Alexandria, VA 22350-1500